ShahroodRC/WRO2025-FE-ShahroodRC/README.md

    - Red wire should show ~9V
    - Yellow/Green should float around 4.5V
 3. Mark wires with colored electrical tape before soldering
-4. **Always verify pinout** before connecting to EV3 to avoid damage
+4. **Always verify the pinout** before connecting to the EV3 to avoid damage

 **Cutting & Customizing EV3 Cables:**